xcsp3team/pycsp3/README.md

 This is an immediate solution for using PyCSP3, with no installation required (you are ready to work in exactly 2 minutes).
 What you have to do is:
-1. build a new notebook on [Google colba](https://colab.research.google.com/)
+1. build a new notebook on [Google colab](https://colab.research.google.com/)
 2. insert a first code cell for being able to use PyCSP3 in your notebook:
    ```
    pip install pycsp3
    ```
-3. test a very basic model by inserting in a second cell something like:
+3. test a very basic model by inserting in a second code cell something like:
    ```
    from pycsp3 import *